glebiller/dns-lookup-server/README.md

 would serve as a "base".
 In case we need to deploy to multiple environments (staging, production for instance), the use of Kustomize Overlays would allow us to only change the attributes that need to be updated (i.e. replicas, env variables).

-Additionnally, as part of the CI/CD the K8s manfiests should be tested for good practices and security.
+Additionally, as part of the CI/CD the K8s manifests should be tested for good practices and security.
 I picked "yamllint" and "kube-score" for code validation (run with make).

-As I timebox myself, I did not had the time to lunch & verify that the manifests are working.
+As I time-boxed myself, I did not have the time to lunch & verify that the manifests are working.
 It's also missing a readiness probe (currently I use liveness with the health endpoint), but for that app I cannot find any use case where the application would be unavailable temporarily.